thruthesky/firebase-backend/README.md

 # Firebase Backend

-Firebase backend to build CMS
+This is a serverless and headless backend to build a cms with client end javascript.
+And yet, we didn't decide it what to call.

 # TODO List